August 20th 2017

 For Sara, more genderless focussed beauty campaigns serves as a positive move towards progress.
 “It is a step in the right direction I think to cast androgynous/non-binary models as long as it's respectful and not exploitative,” she tells us.
 “The idea of a severe gender divide is a limitation to the progression of our species in my opinion.
 I'm happy to represent this community of people that subscribe to that philosophy with a brand that embraces our perspective.”

-It’s an ethos that has also made significant strides on the catwalk too, with renowned hair stylist and Wella Professionals Global Creative Director of Care & Styling, Eugene Souleiman citing “unisex singularity” as his inspiration at Jeremy Scott AW17.
+It’s an ethos that has also been echoed on the catwalk too, with renowned hair stylist and Wella Professionals Global Creative Director of Care & Styling, Eugene Souleiman citing “unisex singularity” as his inspiration at Jeremy Scott AW17.
 “There were so many different textures of hair to play with, so I channelled Jim Morrison’s hydrated tight disco curls, and then did Elvis-meets-Liberace hair, and then whipped up hippy vibes-meets-Vegas glamour,” he commented.
 “Sometimes the hair was voluminous, sometimes in a ponytail, or textured in a pink crop or a brushed-out afro.
 It was about having fun and being playful.”

 He added, “A look that was a personal favourite of mine was one that’s a take on Angie Bowie from the seventies and eighties with her gorgeous off-kilter, voluminous hair.
 Very coiffed up top, but then quite textured through the back, and finished with a cheeky braided rat-tail.”